-After 30 years stuck in the same green tunic (with one brief sartorial stop in an extremely good crawfish shirt in Wind Waker), Link is really feeling his equipment oats in Legend of Zelda: Breath of the Wild, specifically when it comes to clothing.
-Some outfits give him special moves: The Zora helm gives such as the spin attack, the climbing set allows him to get to otherwise unreachable heights and the barbarian set allows him to fell his enemies more quickly in combat.
-But if you're heading into the Gerudo Desert's extreme heat, you'll want some heat resistance armor.
+Legend of Zelda's Link spent 30 years stuck in the same green tunic (with one brief sartorial stop in an extremely good crawfish shirt in The Wind Waker).
+So it's no surprise that in Legend of Zelda: Breath of the Wild (BOTW), Link is really feeling his equipment oats — specifically when it comes to clothing.
+Some outfits give him special moves: The Zora helm grants him the spin attack, the climbing set allows him to get to otherwise unreachable heights, and the barbarian set allows him to fell his enemies more quickly in combat.
+But if you're heading into the Gerudo Desert's extreme heat, you'll want some BOTW heat resistance armor.

-Zelda: Breath of the Wild heat resistance armor location guide: Where to find the Gerudo set
+Zelda: BOTW heat resistance armor location guide: Where to find the Gerudo set

 Unless you've been hiding under a rock to avoid spoilers, you've probably found out by now that at one point in the game, Link has to dress in traditional Gerudo clothing in order to sneak into the women-only city — and he looks darn good doing it.

-Zelda: Breath of the Wild heat resistance armor location guide: Where to find the Desert Voe set
+Zelda: BOTW heat resistance armor location guide: Where to find the Desert Voe set

-If wearing the Gerudo set isn't your thing, then you can also get another set of heat resistance gear once you're inside the city proper, courtesy of the quest "The Secret Club's Secret."
+If wearing the Gerudo set isn't your thing, you can also get another set of BOTW heat resistance gear once you're inside the city proper, courtesy of the quest "The Secret Club's Secret."
 If you go to the back door of the Gerudo clothes shop, you'll be asked to provide a password: three letters and a symbol.
 Get it wrong and they'll turn you away, but get it right and you'll gain access to a secret shop.

-More Zelda: Breath of the Wild tips, tricks and guides
+More Zelda: BOTW tips, tricks, and guides

-Find out all there is to know about Zelda: Breath of the Wild, including what to expect from the Wii U version, how to preserve your items, how to beat bosses like the Stone Talus, Lynel, the Guardians and the Hinox, the best recipes for Link and how to take on the game's shrines.
-You'll also want to find out where all the great fairies and available stables are in the game, how to use amiibo with your version of Zelda and how to increase your health, stamina and weapon slots.
+Find out all there is to know about Zelda: Breath of the Wild, including what to expect from the Wii U version; how to preserve your items; how to beat bosses like the Stone Talus, Lynel, the Guardians and the Hinox; the best recipes for Link; and how to take on the game's shrines.
+You'll also want to find out where all the great fairies and available stables are in the game; how to use amiibo with your version of Zelda; and how to increase your health, stamina, and weapon slots.